Skip to content

 Choosing an Agent

-The agent is responsible for the parts of the gate that benefit from judgment: code review, test or lint detection when you have not configured explicit commands, auto-fixing, and setup-wizard suggestions when you leave prompts blank.
+The agent is responsible for the parts of the gate that benefit from judgment: code review, evidence-oriented test validation, test or lint detection when you have not configured explicit commands, auto-fixing, and setup-wizard suggestions when you leave prompts blank.

 How to choose quickly